-The Advisor have been following guidance from the Centers for Disease Control and Prevention and local health authorities to ensure it has the plans and resources in place to safeguard the health and wellbeing of its employees and their families, business partners and tenants.
-The Advisor continues to operate normally across investment, asset management and corporate support functions.
-The Advisor's technology infrastructure has proven to be capable of supporting this operating model.
+The Advisor has been following guidance from the Centers for Disease Control ("CDC") and Prevention and local health authorities to ensure it has the plans and resources in place to safeguard the health and wellbeing of its employees and the Advisor continues to operate normally across investment, asset management and corporate support functions.

 Although the U.S. Food and Drug Administration has approved certain therapies and vaccines for emergency use and distribution to the public, there remain uncertainties as to the logistics of implementing a national vaccine program, the public's willingness to receive the vaccine in sufficient numbers and the overall efficacy of the vaccines once widely administered, especially as new strains of COVID-19 have been discovered, and the level of resistance these new strains have to the existing vaccines remains unknown.
 Until such therapies and vaccines are widely administered and effective, the pandemic and public and private responses to the pandemic may lead to deterioration of economic conditions, which could materially affect our or our tenants' performance, financial condition, results of operations, and cash flows.
-The extent to which the coronavirus impacts our investments and operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.
+The extent to which the coronavirus impacts our investments and operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, the impact of new variants of the coronavirus, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.